Trados Business Manager

-Studio Subtitling is plugin for SDL Trados Studio 2019-SR2 and SDL Trados Studio 2021 that provides features for previewing subtitle captions within the video while translating segments in the Editor.
+Studio Subtitling is plugin for Trados Studio 2019-SR2 and Trados Studio 2021 that provides features for previewing subtitle captions within the video while translating segments in the Editor.
 This includes a verification provider with specific QA checks for validating subtitle content, ensuring the translations provided adhere to the standards agreed upon.

 As we move forward, we will start to extend our portfolio in supporting additional subtitle formats.